bchoi12/b15/README.md

 ## Credits

 I used [smartcrop.js](https://github.com/jwagner/smartcrop.js/) to automatically crop portrait and landscape photos to a square and I used [three.js](https://threejs.org/) for rendering basically everything.
+All other code is written using TypeScript and compiled with Webpack.
 The puzzle is hosted on github pages and can be accessed [here](https://brianchoi.net/b15/).